 Elon University has established and provides resources for an Animal Care and Use Program that is managed in accordance with the Guide for the Care and Use of Laboratory Animals (GUIDE), the Animal Welfare Regulations Title 9 Code of Federal Regulations Subchapter A, “Animal Welfare”, Parts 1-3 (AWR), and the Public Health Service Policy on Humane Care and Use of Laboratory Animals (PHS Policy).
 Studies of wild animals in natural settings are conducted in accordance with the Acceptable Field Methods in Mammalogy, Guidelines for the Capture, Handling, and Care of Mammals, the Guidelines for Use of Fishes in Field Research, the Guidelines for Use of Live Amphibians and Reptiles in Field Research, and the Guidelines to the Use of Wild Birds in Research.

-The Assistant Provost for Academic Operations and Communications, Dr. Paul Miller, is the Institutional Official responsible for the Animal Care and Use Program.
-The Institutional Official has appointed an Institutional Animal Care and Use Committee (IACUC) and alternates, which is responsible for oversight and evaluation of the animal care and use program, its procedures and facilities to ensure that they are consistent with the recommendations of the Guide, AWR, and PHS Policy, and IACUC Policies.
+The Assistant Provost for Scholarship and Creative Activity, Dr. Amy Overman, is the Institutional Official responsible for the Animal Care and Use Program.
+The Institutional Official has appointed an Institutional Animal Care and Use Committee (IACUC), which is responsible for oversight and evaluation of the animal care and use program, its procedures and facilities to ensure that they are consistent with IACUC Policies.